Small Commercial Marine Business Policy –

 Develop Nova Scotia believes in a province where innovation and initiative are reflected in our business decisions.
-To this end, we are proud to support the entrepreneurial spirit of those who are focused on adding to the economic fabric of our province through policies such as this.
+To this end, we are proud to support the entrepreneurial spirit of those who are focused on enhancing the experience residents and vistors have when visitng Nova Scotia through polices such as this.

 Develop Nova Scotia operates a variety of marine infrastructure in different parts of the Halifax Harbour like the Halifax waterfront or the floating docks at Garrison Pier on McNabs Island and have multiple established opportunities on our properties for starting or growing a business.
 Established opportunities typically become available every three to five years but at times may become available at short notice.